Grav CMS vs WordPress for small business websites

 Without Regular Updates, High Risk of Being Hacked

 Security concerns are a significant issue in using WordPress, especially as failing to keep the system updated exposes users to substantial risks.
-WordPress’s popularity makes it an appealing target for hackers, and new vulnerabilities are continually being identified, necessitating regular updates to keep sites secure.
+WordPress’s popularity makes it an appealing target for hackers, and new vulnerabilities are continually being identified, needing regular updates to keep sites secure.
 Additionally, third-party plugins can introduce their own security weaknesses if not regularly updated, leaving users vulnerable if they rely on outdated extensions.
-Maintaining security through consistent updates demands diligence from site owners, as neglecting this responsibility can lead to hacking incidents resulting in data loss or even site defacement.
-The costs associated with recovering from a breach—such as hiring security experts—can significantly increase the total cost of ownership over time.
+Maintaining security through consistent updates demands constant care from site owners, as neglecting this responsibility can lead to hacking incidents resulting in data loss or even site defacement.
+The costs associated with recovering from a breach such as hiring security experts to fix a broken site, can significantly increase the total cost of ownership over time.

 Content Editing